qyz1688/Leaf-endosphere/README.md

 # Leaf-endosphere
+#
-# Leaf endosphere filtering drives a health-associated core microbiome in Paris polyphylla
+# The R script analyzed in this study (Leaf endosphere filtering drives a health-associated core microbiome in Paris polyphylla).